SameplayerDE/HxNuGet/HxSystem.md

 Hx.Instance.Update(gameTime);
 ```

-If you want to use HxSystem spoecific methods and functinalities you have to call the Init function in you main initilization method.
+If you want to use HxSystem spoecific methods and functinalities you have to call the Init function in your main init method.
 Init has three different overloads.

 ```csharp